-Using smartphones and an app, we have gathered unprecedented insights into where groups of visitors go, how they move around, and what influences their decisions.
-For the first time, we have the ability to track how travel patterns differ according to age, home country, length of stay, reason for travel, etc. We can see detailed information on how long someone stands at a lookout, walks through a national park or browses an art gallery.
+Tourism Tracer deploys a range of flexible approaches, including tracking apps, customised hardware, survey design, recruitment ‘knowhow’, visualisation tools and specialised analysis, to gain a rich understanding of visitor travel, decision-making and preferences through the combination of locational and survey data.
+Unprecedented insights are collected into where visitors go, how they move around, and what influences their decisions.
+For the first time, we are tracking how actual travel patterns differ according to age, home country, length of stay, reason for travel and so on.
+We can see detailed information on how long someone stands at a lookout, walks through a national park or browses an art gallery.

 “This research is the largest study of its type ever to be conducted, both in terms of the length of time we are tracking tourists and also in terms of our study’s focus on an entire island… We can determine who goes to specific regions, how long they stop and what infrastructure they are using.”
 Dr Anne Hardy, Project Lead.